Kong/docs.konghq.com/app/enterprise/2.2.x/property-reference.md

 Kong Manager Authentication Plugin Config (JSON)

-Here you may specify the configuration for the authentication plugin you have chosen.
+Specifies the configuration for the authentication plugin specified in `admin_gui_auth`.

 For information about Plugin Configuration consult the associated plugin documentation.